-If you are a true saint you will go to the Lord for the strength to avoid your friend, in accordance with the directive of Paul.
+If you are a true saint, you will go to the Lord for the strength to avoid your friend, in accordance with the directive of Paul.
 Or, being weak of spirit, you may continue to associate with the critic until you have been robbed of your crown.
 Meanwhile the Lord goes on building His Kingdom through that very imperfect pastor or Christian worker.

-If the Christian leader is truly living in sin, then the elders of the church may have to take action.
+If the Christian leader is truly living in sin, then the elders of the church may need to take action.
 However, prayerful action of the elders of an assembly is worlds apart from the cheap, idle gossip and slander that passes from believer to believer.
 Such loose talk often is not based in truth.
-Nevertheless it will still be destructive.
+Nevertheless, it will still be destructive.
 This is the work of Satan himself.

-If Satan always worked in an obvious manner there would be no such thing as deception.
+If Satan always worked in an obvious manner, there would be no such thing as deception.

 Can you imagine Diotrephes resisting the Apostle John?
 Diotrephes was a member of a church.
 He was, however a tare.
-He was not a son of the Kingdom but of the wicked one.
+He was not a son of the Kingdom, but of the wicked one.
 How do we know this?
 Because he loved to be preeminent among the believers.